All Collections

 • This method generally creates random numbers faster than true random methods.
 A study found that the Mersenne Twister creates 64-bit floating-point random numbers approximately twenty times faster than the hardware-implemented, processor-based RDRAND instruction set.

-The result is that you can be confident that with any campaign where the winner is selected randomly by POPSMASH, the winner was chosen in a secure, truly random way with no undue influence.
+The result is that you can be confident that any social quiz giveaway in which the winner is selected randomly by POPSMASH was chosen securely and randomly.

 Did this answer your question?